Soybeans Soften Late to Close with Fractional Gains

+The soybean market is trading with 3 to 5 cent gains early on Friday, with strength out of the Juneteenth holiday break.
 Soybeans closed the Wednesday session with contracts fractionally higher.
+Preliminary open interest was up 6,070 contracts, as July was down 9,391 contracts, and November was up 11,509.
 The cmdtyView Cash Bean price is up 1/2 cents to $10.26 1/2.
 Soymeal futures were down 10 to 30 cents/ton.
 Soy Oil was down 2 to 11 points higher on Wednesday.

-The next week showed forecast precipitation from NE, through IA, MN and WI.
-Nuch of the ECB sees lighter/spottier totals.

-The markets will be closed on Thursday in observance of Juneteenth, with the government closed as well and reports pushed back a day.
+July options expire today.

+The next week is looking for heavy rains from NE, the southeast corner or SD, MN, WI and parts of MI in the next week totaling from 1 to up to 5 inches in some parts.
+The Southern Plains, through MO and the Eastern Corn Belt is looking at little totals.
+Heat is expected to hit much of the Corn Belt, with the 5-10 day looking 7-15˚F in in the ECB.

 Nearby Cash was $10.26 1/2, up 1/2 cent,